pnnl/StackFinder/README.md

             #! /usr/bin/env bash

-            export TESTING=1                                    # let the application know we are testing export STACK="rpm8-n25-webservice-test"             # the default stack I am using export BUCKET="n25-rpm8-incoming"                   # bucket the test stack is using export WEBSERVICE_NAME="rpm8-n25-webservice-test"   # webservice name on AWS export CLUSTER="ardis-n25-dc"                       # cluster the webservice is on export LOG_GROUP="/ecs/rpm8-n25-webservice-test"    # log group the webservice writes to
+            export TESTING=1                                    # let the application know we are testing export STACK="aws-stack"                            # the default stack I am using export BUCKET="temp-bucket"                         # bucket the test stack is using export WEBSERVICE_NAME="aws-stack"                  # webservice name on AWS export CLUSTER="aws-cluster"                        # cluster the webservice is on export LOG_GROUP="/ecs/aws-stack"                   # log group the webservice writes to

             pytest -v
             ```